wu-semsys/SENSE-Core/README.md

 ## SENSE Core Structure

 This repository provides the modules/services making up the SENSE Core.
 Note that the SENSE Core itself is not an executable application as it lacks use-case-specific system data.
-For information on how to create an instantiation of the SENSE Core, please refer to Section [Instantiation and Execution](#instantiation-and-execution).
+For information on how to create an instance of the SENSE Core, please refer to Section [Instantiation and Execution](#instantiation-and-execution).

 ![SENSE Core Container Structure](./doc/SENSE-Core-C4-Model-Level2-ContainerDiagram.png)